Frequently Asked Questions

 What's included in my first visit?

 Your first visit to the clinic will include discussing the nature and history of your condition, after which a thorough chiropractic, neurological and orthopaedic examination will be performed.
-In most cases, treatment will commence on your first visit, however if your condition is more complex, x-rays or special tests may also be required.
+If your condition is more complex, x-rays may also be required before treatment is provided.

 Am I too old for Chiropractic care?